ncatlab/nlab-content/pages/6/0/1/1/1106/content.md

 =--
 =--

-This entry collects hyperlinks related to the textbook
+This page is to record the reference:

 * [[Saunders Mac Lane]], [[Ieke Moerdijk]]: